MCMLXXXIV/PFO_Tools/README.md

 Status
 ======

-There is no make file yet - but the code compiles and runs
-      g++ -Wall -g src/OfficialData.cc src/RequirementNode.cc src/ProvidesNode.cc src/EntityDefinition.cc src/main.cc -o arch_test
+There is a very simple makefile in the src dir.

-Right now it opens the dir with the csv files (above) and goes through all the files.
+The resulting binary, arch_test, opens the dir with the csv files (above) and goes through all the files.
 If the file name has a handler defined, it will read the file and store the results in an OfficialData object.

 As of this checkin, there are only handlers for the Recipes (Crafting).csv, Recipes (Refining).csv.

-Next I will work on designing and prototyping the solution code.
-That is, given a goal (item) and a bank, figure out the qty of raw materials that need to be gathered and the refining/crafting time required to complete the item/goal.
+I am working on designing and prototyping the solution code which will, given a goal (item) and a bank, figure out the qty of raw materials that need to be gathered and the refining/crafting time required to complete the item/goal.

+TODO
+====

+I want a proper logging framework - like maybe http://logging.apache.org/log4cxx/index.html - but for now I'll just write stuff to stdout.

 Notes on libxls
 ===============